swirth/adb-watch-config/README.md

 ```

 ### Expected behavior and exceptions
-The script exports a list of the remaining packages on the target device into the file `installed_packages.txt`.
-The script checks whether all packages according to the list have been removed.
-If so, it will be displayed as a success message:
+A list of the remaining packages on the target device is exported into the file `installed_packages.txt` and used to check, whether all packages according to the list have been removed.
+If so, a success message will be displayed:

 `All packages cleared and uninstalled`

 It is possible that packages cannot be uninstalled correctly.
-The script recognizes which packages these are and exports them to the file `uninstalled_packages.txt`.
+The script recognizes which packages are concerned and exports them to the file `uninstalled_packages.txt`.
 A corresponding message will be displayed:

 `2 package(s) still installed, check output file 'uninstalled_packages.txt' for details`